Purchase the Day Trips Around Rochester book on Amazon

 Golden Chain Tree Lyons May 22 close

-Lyons is a picturesque canal town, with the 1915 Ohmann Movie Theater and 1943 Dobbins Drugs still owned and operated by descendants of the original families.
+Lyons is a picturesque canal town, featuring the 1915 Ohmann Movie Theater and 1943 Dobbins Drugs, both still owned and operated by descendants of the original families.
 A walk around Water, Broad, Church, and William Streets is a great way to explore shops and restaurants.
 The Museum of Wayne County History on Butternut Street, housed in the former Wayne County jail, is also worth a visit.
 The Canandaigua Outlet joins the canal beside Lock 27, and Lyons Southside Canal Park offers a superb view of the area.
-At Lock 28-A, there is a dry dock where boats and barges are floated in for bottom repairs, one of only two such docks on the canal system.
+At Lock 28-A, there is a dry dock where boats and barges are floated in for repairs, one of only two such docks on the canal system.
 When drained away, the water leaves boats, like the Colonial Belle, high and dry.
-Wayne County

 Erie Canal Newark path